Macdonald index from 3d TQFT: Introduction

 \section{Introduction}

 The correspondence between four-dimensional $\CN=2$ superconformal field theories (SCFTs) and two-dimensional vertex operator algebras (VOAs), first proposed in \cite{Beem:2013sza}, establishes a precise relation between protected operator sectors of the 4d theory and two-dimensional chiral algebras.
-In this framework, the Schur index of a 4d $\CN=2$ SCFT, defined as \be I_S(q) = \text{tr }(-1)^F q^{\Delta-R}\ , \ee plays a central role, as it is identified with the vacuum character of the associated VOA.
-Beyond this algebraic relation, the Schur index also admits a rather mysterious infrared reformulation, proposed in \cite{Cordova:2015nma,Cordova:2016uwk}, in which it is expressed as \be I_S(q) = \text{Tr }{\mathcal O}(q)\ , \ee where ${\mathcal O}(q)$ is the quantum monodromy operator constructed from the BPS spectrum in the Coulomb branch of the 4d theory.
+In this framework, the Schur index of a 4d $\CN=2$ SCFT, defined as

+plays a central role, as it is identified with the vacuum character of the associated VOA.
+Beyond this algebraic relation, the Schur index also admits a rather mysterious infrared reformulation, proposed in \cite{Cordova:2015nma,Cordova:2016uwk}, in which it is expressed as

+where $r$ is the rank of the Coulomb branch and ${\mathcal O}(q)$ is the quantum monodromy operator constructed from the BPS spectrum in the Coulomb branch of the 4d theory.
 This representation provides a deep connection between UV operator algebras and infrared BPS dynamics, suggesting interrelations among wall-crossing phenomena, protected operator algebras, and the underlying modular structure of supersymmetric field theories.

 This intriguing relation between the chiral algebra and the infrared BPS spectrum can be better understood from a three-dimensional viewpoint.
 In particular, as illustrated in \cite{Dedushenko:2023cvd}, for Argyres-Douglas type theories whose operator spectrum includes fractional $U(1)_r$-charges, one can consider an $r$-twisted compactification that gives rise to a 3d $\CN=4$ SCFT \cite{Gang:2018huc, Gang:2023rei}.
 After performing a topological twist, we obtain a three-dimensional topological field theory (TFT) whose boundary supports the 2d VOA associated with the original 4d SCFT.